rearc/quest/README.md

 # A quest in the clouds

 ### Q. What is this quest ?
-##### A. It is a fun way to assess your cloud skills.
+#####  It is a fun way to assess your cloud skills.
 Quest is a webapp made with node.js and golang.

+### Q. Do i need to be an expert in node.js and golang ?
+#####  No. The starting point of the quest app is 'node src/000.js'.
+That is all the node.js you need to know.
+And you wont even see golang.

+### Q. So what skills should i have ?
+#####  AWS.
+Cloud concepts.
+Docker (containerization).
+IAC (Infrastructure as code).
+HTTP/HTTPS.

 ### Q. What do i have to do ?
 #####   1) Deploy the app in AWS and find the secret page